canada-ca/PCTF-CCP/README.md

-# This is the README File for the Pan-Canadian Trust Framework
+# README File for the Pan-Canadian Trust Framework

 The Pan-Canadian Trust Framework is how we will formalize the approval and acceptance of a “trusted digital identity.”